The Spangle Maker

 The Spangle Maker is an EP by Scottish band Cocteau Twins, released on 4AD in April 1984.
 It was the first recording to be issued after bassist Simon Raymonde joined the band.
-The EP featured two versions of "Pearly-Dewdrops' Drops", and two B-sides.
+The 1984 release features a longer version of "Pearly-Dewdrops' Drops", and two b-sides: "The Spangle Maker" and "Pepper-Tree", while the 1991 CD release adds the shorter 7-inch version of "Pearly-Dewdrops' Drops".
 All three songs appeared in the band's live set.

 "The Spangle Maker" and "Pepper-Tree" were recorded at the Palladium Studios in Edinburgh and mixed at Rooster in West London.
 "Pearly-Dewdrops' Drops" was recorded at Rooster.

+The sleeve notes credit the cover image to photographer Gertrude Käsebier.

 Reception

 Ned Raggett of The Guardian wrote that "The Spangle Maker" had "a minimal, tense arrangement that suddenly exploded into a concluding, crashing swoon" and described "Pepper-Tree" as one of the band's "gentlest tracks to date, a serene and exquisite lope that could only be described as sunlight through curtains."
 He also remarked that "Pearly-Dewdrops' Drops" sounded like an anthem, featuring "Guthrie’s trademark sound of heavily reverbed guitars that might as well have been bells, that might as well have been keyboards," a slow pace, strong beats and Fraser's "soaring" vocals.